seanbb88/falcons/README.md

 ## Overview

-This app is designed to initialize and populate databases, perform data retrieval using public information from the internet.Then some calculations are made based on the stored data.
+This app is designed to initialize and populate databases, perform data retrieval using public information from the internet, then perform some calculations based off that stored data.
 It serves as a tool to manage and analyze data related to various entities, such as clubs, players, transactions, history & salary for the nfl.

 ## Getting Started
 1. Ensure you have PostgreSQL & python installed on your system.

 2. Clone this repository to your local machine.